If you have difficulty accessing these files, visit web accessibility for assistance.

 For sections that are not self explanatory, additional information is provided below.

-2. Advice for applicants of temporary or skilled migration visa holders in Australia
+2. Advice for applicants of temporary, bridging or skilled migration visa holders in Australia

 The applicant must ensure they are permitted by, or under, Australian law to work in Australia and to perform the Services of an AAO.

-Where an applicant is a temporary resident or has migrated to Australia as a Skilled Meat Worker, the applicant should discuss and obtain documentary evidence from the Australian Government Department of Immigration and Border Protection to support their application.
+Where an applicant is a non-citizen or non-permanent resident of Australia, the applicant should discuss and obtain documentary evidence from the Australian Government Department of Immigration and Border Protection to support their application.

 The status of an AAO is regarded as more highly skilled incidental employment.
 In 2012, the Department of Immigration and Border Protection (at that time was the Department of Immigration and Citizenship) advised this department that, if a lawfully employed temporary resident engaged by Industry as a skilled meat worker has exceeded incidental employment as an AAO by more than 10 per cent, then the skilled meat worker migrant is in breach of their visa requirements and meat labour agreement.

-The Department of Agriculture and Water Resources will consider applications from persons interested in becoming appointed as an AAO and who are temporary residents holding a subclass 457 visa provided the applicant:
+The Department of Agriculture and Water Resources will consider applications from persons interested in becoming appointed as an AAO and who are non-citizens or non-permanent residents of Australia provided the applicant:

 - can demonstrate that they meet all immigration requirements to date and attached documentary evidence from the Australian Government Department of Immigration and Border Protection to support their application as an authorised officer.